cbib/MICADo/README.md

 	--fasta data/reference/reference_TP53.fasta  # reference sequence
 	--snp data/reference/snp_TP53.tab # snp file
-	--kmer_length 20 # K-mer used for the de Bruijn graph construction —experiment TP53 # Experiment label to build a cohort sequence library for resampling --npermutations 100 # number of resampling to perform for the p-value computation
+	--kmer_length 20 # K-mer used for the de Bruijn graph construction —-experiment TP53 # Experiment label to build a cohort sequence library for resampling --npermutations 100 # number of resampling to perform for the p-value computation
 ```